 The most effective way to prevent genital warts is vaccination against HPV.
 Correct use of latex condoms greatly reduces, but does not eliminate, the risk of catching or spreading HPV, as skin-to-skin contact can happen around the condom.

 The HPV vaccine protects against 9 different strains of HPV including:

 - types 6 and 11, which cause around 90% of genital warts

 - types 16 and 18, which are linked to more than 70% of cases of cervical cancer.

-In New Zealand, the HPV vaccine is available free to girls and young women up until their 20th birthday.
-Women of any age can still have the vaccination by visiting their family doctor and discussing whether it would be of benefit to them and how much it will cost.
+In New Zealand, the HPV vaccine is available free for everyone aged 9–26 years (males and females).
+Women and men of any age can still have the vaccination by visiting their family doctor and discussing whether it would be of benefit to them and how much it will cost.

 The HPV vaccine is only able to prevent HPV infection; it does not treat the infection.
-For best protection girls need to be vaccinated before they are likely to be exposed to HPV, which means before they start having any sexual contact.
+For best protection, girls and boys need to be vaccinated before they are likely to be exposed to HPV, which means before they start having any sexual contact.